Marie-Skłodowska Curie Postdoctoral Fellowship at the University of Vienna

 If you cannot demonstrate you met the eligibility criteria, your EoI application will not be considered.

-* You can also calculate your eligibility through the "MSCA_PF: Self-assessment tool for the calculation of the 8-years research experience" available on this page.
+* You can also calculate your eligibility through the "MSCA_PF: Self-assessment tool for the calculation of the 8-years research experience".
 Please contact us if you have questions about your eligibility.

 Submission Restrictions and Notices(*)